Black Student Union

 "To Make A Difference, Be Different"

-The Black Student Union was established in 1968 to cultivate and promote a general knowledge of African-American culture and society on the University of South Alabama campus, and today there are over 100 members.
-BSU serves as an unifying force for African American students, faculty and staff, and as the representative for African-American students at USA, dealing in all issue.
+The Black Student Union was established in 1968 to cultivate and promote a general knowledge of Black culture and society on the University of South Alabama campus, and today there are over 100 members.
+BSU serves as a unifying force for Black students and faculty and staff.
+BSU also serves as the overall representative for Black students to the University governing body.

 - Provide programming for cultural awareness and communication among the university community.